 Americans with Disabilities Act

-Under the ADA and many similar state laws, employers have an affirmative obligation to enter into an interactive process with, and provide a reasonable accommodation to, a disabled employee (including employees with medical conditions that limit the employee’s ability to perform their job duties), unless providing a reasonable accommodation would impose an undue hardship or create a direct threat to the health or safety of the employee or other employees.
+As for accommodations, employers have an affirmative obligation to provide an accommodation that would enable a covered employee to perform their essential job functions, unless providing the accommodation would impose an undue hardship or create a direct threat to the health or safety of the employee or other employees.

 Related article: 6 Paid and Unpaid Leave Laws Every Employer Should Know About